koenderks/jfa/README.md

 <p align='center'><img src='https://github.com/koenderks/jfa/raw/development/man/figures/readme/banner/jfaBanner.png' alt='banner'/></p>

-Below you can find an explanation of the available functions in `jfa`, sorted by their occurrence in the standard audit sampling workflow.
+Below you can find an explanation of the available functions in `jfa` sorted by their occurrence in the standard audit sampling workflow.
 For detailed examples of how to use these functions, visit the [Get started](https://koenderks.github.io/jfa/articles/jfa.html) section on the package website.

 - [`auditPrior()`](#create-a-prior-distribution-with-the-auditprior-function)
 - [`planning()`](#plan-a-sample-with-the-planning-function)